L1183325308/opencompass/docs/en/index.rst

 Welcome to FinEval! ! !
 ==============================================

-FIN-EVAL is the first comprehensive Chinese evaluation suite designed to assess the advanced knowledge and reasoning abilities of underlying models in a Chinese context.
-FIN-EVAL includes multiple-choice questions at four difficulty levels: middle school, high school, college, and major.
-The questions span 52 different disciplines, ranging from the humanities to science and engineering.
-FIN-EVAL comes with FIN-EVAL HARD, which is a very challenging subset of FIN-EVAL that requires advanced reasoning capabilities to solve.
-We comprehensively evaluate state-of-the-art LLMs on FIN-EVAL, including models in English and Chinese.
-The results show that only GPT-4 can achieve an average accuracy above 60%, which shows that there is still much room for improvement in current LLMs.
+This paper introduces FinEval, an evaluation benchmark specially designed for the Chinese financial sector.
+FinEval is a series of high-quality multiple-choice questions covering four topics: finance, economics, accounting and professionalism.
+It includes 4738 questions with 34 topics To ensure a comprehensive evaluation of model performance, FinEval employs various methods, including zero sample, few sample, answer only (AO, answer answer only) and chain of thought (CoT, chain of thought) The state-of-the-art Chinese and English large language models are evaluated on FinEval, and the results show that only GPT-4 achieves 70% accuracy in different prompt settings, which shows that large language models have great growth potential in the financial field Overall, this study provides a strong evaluation benchmark for future large-scale models, while its developmental constraints provide valuable tools.

-You can see an example of our dataset in Prompt_ , or check out our paper (put a link?) for more details.
+You can check out our dataset example in AdvancedGuides_ , or check out our **paper (link)** for more details.

 .. _GetStarted: